 Florida State University topped our list for the best online master’s degree in real estate for financial support.
-The National Center for Education Statistics reported that 96% of students received aid for the 2010-2011 school year.
+The National Center for Education Statistics reported that 96% of students received aid.
 Of those who received aid, 95% received some in the form of scholarships or grants.
 In addition, the number of students who took our loans to finance the cost of higher education was relatively low at 37%.
-In 2009, the loan default rate for Florida State University graduates was only 3.4%, demonstrating manageable levels of debt.
+The loan default rate for Florida State University graduates was only 3.4%, demonstrating manageable levels of debt.

 Florida International University was awarded the top position for best online master’s degree in real estate for technical support.
 U.S News & World Report ranked the school’s online graduate-level business programs among the top 70 schools for student services and technology.
 Students with difficulties can email or chat live with tech support staff seven days a week from 8 a.m. to 10 p.m.
 During the week, support is also available over the phone or on campus.
 A number of online troubleshooting tips are accessible for self-help reference as well.